-(1) The District is the Contracting Agency within the meaning of the Public Contracting Code.

-(2) Except as otherwise provided in these Rules, the powers and duties of the Local Contract Review Board under these Rules shall be exercised and performed by the School Board, and the powers and duties of the District under the Rules shall be exercised and performed by the Superintendent.

-(3) Except as provided in Section (4) of this Rule or as otherwise expressly authorized in these Rules, the School Board must approve all District Contracts.

-(4) Pursuant to ORS 279A.075 and 332.075(3), and except as expressly limited by other School Board Policy, the School Board delegates to the Superintendent the authority to enter into and approve payment on District Contracts in the following circumstances:

-- (a) The District Contract is within appropriations made by the School Board and is not a collective bargaining agreement or a Service Contract that includes the provision of labor performed by employees of the School District, as defined in ORS 332.075(3); and - (b) In any of the following circumstances: - (A) The total amount payable by the District under the individual District Contract does not exceed \$150,000 or, if the contract is a Revenue Contract, the total amount payable to the District does not exceed \$25,000; - (B) The District Contract is for routine and customary expenditures, including but not limited to payroll, payroll taxes and benefits, utility bills, and postage;
+- (1) The District is the Contracting Agency within the meaning of the Public Contracting Code. - (2) Except as otherwise provided in these Rules, the powers and duties of the Local Contract Review Board under these Rules shall be exercised and performed by the School Board, and the powers and duties of the District under the Rules shall be exercised and performed by the Superintendent. - (3) Except as provided in Section (4) of this Rule or as otherwise expressly authorized in these Rules, the School Board must approve all District Contracts. - (4) Pursuant to ORS 279A.075 and 332.075(3), and except as expressly limited by other School Board Policy, the School Board delegates to the Superintendent the authority to enter into and approve payment on District Contracts in the following circumstances: - (a) The District Contract is within appropriations made by the School Board and is not a collective bargaining agreement or a Service Contract that includes the provision of labor performed by employees of the School District, as defined in ORS 332.075(3); and - (b) In any of the following circumstances: - (A) The total amount payable by the District under the individual District Contract does not exceed \$150,000; - (B) The District Contract is for routine and customary expenditures, including but not limited to payroll, payroll taxes and benefits, utility bills, and postage; - (C) Advance authorization has been given by the School Board for the Superintendent to execute a particular District Contract or class of District Contracts;